psa-jforestier/pypymorse/README.md

   Use the `--help` switch to display new options and features of the Morse decoder.

 - Specify the sound input : use `python pypymorse.py --devices` to list all available devices.
 Then use `python pypymorse.py -i ID` with the ID number you got from the previous command.
-Yes, it can use "Digital Stereo Mix" or "Virtual Audio Cable" to work with local audio (from a SDR software for example).
+Yes, it can use "Digital Stereo Mix" or "Virtual Audio Cable" to work with local audio (from a SDR software for example). *TODO* it is possible to use standard input STDIN to get sample from a piped command.

 - Automatically start Morse decoder : `python pypymorse.py --autostart`.
 It will start the decoder without having to press the SPACE bar.